EdAlegrid/rpi/README.md

 # rpi

-Rpi is a lightweight C library for Raspberry Pi using direct register control.
+Rpi is a lightweight and simple C library for Raspberry Pi using direct register control.

 It maps the peripheral registers in memory using */dev/mem* for PWM, I2C, SPI and */dev/gpiomem* for GPIO control.

+It is mainly used for **iiot** and **m2m** applications.

 ### Supports the following ARM peripherals